 If you need to specify IP addresses of local and remote subnets for creating a tunnel, click the Add button in the Tunneled networks section.

-Figure 147.
+Figure 138.
 The page for adding an IPsec tunnel.
+The Tunneled networks section.

 In the line displayed, you can specify the following parameters: